-Our Autism Study Groups are a central part of the Discover research network.
+Our Autism Study Groups are a central part of the Autistica Network.
 Autism Study Groups focus on priority areas where there is a pressing need for more high-quality research.

 Our Autism Study Groups:

 - bring autistic people, parents, researchers and professionals together

 - co-develop strategic initiatives to make it easier to do high-quality autism research

 - work on getting more research funding to focus on key community research priorities

 The Mental Health Study Group is focused on projects that aim to improve the evidence about what interventions and supports work to help autistic people who struggle with their mental health.
 This group is also interested in finding out how evidence is used by people who design and work in mental health services.

 The Complex Needs Study Group is working on increasing the amount and quality of research that includes people who have traditionally been excluded from autism research studies.
 For example, this includes autistic people who also have learning disabilities or those who have multiple co-occurring conditions.

 The Physical Health and Ageing Study Group is working with organisations who fund research into certain physical health conditions (e.g., asthma and diabetes) to get more people doing research to understand how best to support autistic adults (people?) who also have physical health conditions.